-The general recommendation is to have your hands exactly shoulder width, or slightly inside of shoulder width, apart.
-A more objective way of measuring this is about 5 finger widths inside of your standard bench press grip.
+Here's how to do a close grip bench press: Place your hands exactly shoulder width, or slightly inside of shoulder width, apart.
+A more objective way of measuring this is about 5 finger widths inside your standard bench press grip.

-The trick is to actually test out the lift and if you are able to feel your triceps engage, the grip is probably good.
+The trick is actually to test out the lift, and if you can feel your triceps engage, the grip is probably good.
 If not, adjust and try again.

 8 Close Grip Bench Press Benefits